top of page

 Your Business Sector

-First, identify what elements your business niche falls in.
-Every business or entrepreneur will be reflected in one of the five earth elements, which are connected to the physical/sensory world.
-Of course, not every business will fall under a single element.
-In fact, most will overlap into multiple elements.
+What earth elements does your business niche falls in?
+Every business and entrepreneur will be reflected in one of the five earth elements, which are connected to the physical/sensory world and most will likely overlap into multiple elements.

 Fire